Sustainable development goals

 - as of 2020/2021 academic year, grants to mitigate the economic effect of Covid-19 have become available.

 RSU students can also apply for various scholarships and grants of private persons, organisations, companies and foundations.
-The scholarships and grants vary in their aims and conditions of eligibility.
+The scholarships and grants vary in their aims and conditions of eligibility (in Latvian).

 In 2019, RSU students were awarded: